acthomas06/fb_sdk/README.md

 ========================
 ##What is the Facebook SDK?
 ===========================
--SDK stands for "Software Development Kit"
+- SDK stands for "Software Development Kit"
--Allows insertion of Facebook Plugins
+- Allows insertion of Facebook Plugins
     *"Like" button
     *"Share" button
     *"Comment" box
     *"Activity" feed

 ##Basic Setup
-*Place the following code before the `<body>` tag of each page.
+* Place the following code before the `<body>` tag of each page.
 ```
 <div id="fb-root"></div>
     <script>